 GAMSAT poetry is certainly a challenge, even to the strongest of Section 1 students.
-The reality of the situation is that poetry is often misunderstood, rather than truly difficult.
+The reality is that poetry is often misunderstood.
 The challenge of poetry lies in a central misconception that students harbour – that poetry is complicated.
 In fact, the very opposite is true!
 Poetry is written to appeal to common emotions that everyone experiences.
-Behind the Elizabethan language of Shakespeare hide universal themes such as love, life, and betrayal – that is why his poetry is so celebrated.
+Behind the Elizabethan language of Shakespeare hide universal themes such as love, life, and betrayal – that is why his poetry is so celebrated and remembered.

 The GAMSAT exam will throw no shortage of excellent poetry at you in an attempt to draw your time and attention from other, more technical stems.
 In this article, we will attempt to illustrate the broad strokes approach to improving poetry comprehension.
 So let’s begin with the basics – why is GAMSAT poetry so important?

-Below is a list of poetic techniques which you can use to better guide your poetry reading list for the GAMSAT.
+Below is a list of poetic techniques you can use better to guide your poetry reading list for the GAMSAT.

 This list is by no means meant to be something to memorise or pay meticulous attention to throughout your preparation for GAMSAT Section 1 poetry.
-However, it allows you to appreciate the vast complexity of techniques different poets use to engage the reader and get across a unique point of view.
+However, it allows you to appreciate the vast complexity of techniques different poets use to engage the reader and get across a unique perspective.
 We encourage you to spend some time exploring the different forms, architectural structures and devices that can be employed through the written word.
-From a practical standpoint, you will be able to better identify the style of poetry and the key message the writing is attempting to convey to the reader.
+From a practical standpoint, you will be able to better identify the style of poetry and the key message the writer is attempting to convey to the reader.
 For instance, an elegy form of poetry is often used to depict a sombre tone of writing.
-Knowing this, you can look for options in the GAMSAT poetry questions which are aligned with this kind of tonality, and make record your study of different poetry forms on our Section 1 question log.
+Knowing this, you can look for options in the GAMSAT poetry questions aligned with this kind of tonality and record your study of different poetry forms on our Section 1 question log.

-In terms of how GAMSAT Section 1 examines your capacity to understand poetic texts, there are two broad question themes.
+There are two broad question themes in terms of how GAMSAT Section 1 examines your capacity to understand poetic texts.

 In this scenario, you are typically given multiple poems.
 These poems are likely to make use of an array of writing techniques and consequently aim to focus on different major concepts.
 GAMSAT poetry questions will assess your ability to understand the nuances between these texts.
 For example, they may ask something along the lines of: